Best Options for Replacing Missing Teeth

 - Implant-supported denture

-Implant-supported bridge is an excellent choice to replace a span of several missing teeth — anywhere from three to 12.
+An implant-supported bridge is an excellent choice to replace a span of several missing teeth — anywhere from three to 12.
 The number of implants and the length of the implant-supported bridge depends on the number of missing teeth.
 If you have no teeth, the dentist can perform a full mouth reconstruction with implant-supported dentures or dental implant bridges.

 Benefits of Implant Crowns and Bridges

-Numerous advantages of implant bridges and crowns include:
+The advantages of implant bridges and crowns include:

 - The dentist will not need to grind any of your healthy teeth down to create a new bridge to replace your missing tooth.

-- They function like natural teeth allowing you to eat with confidence.
+- They function like natural teeth, allowing you to eat with confidence.

 - They provide aesthetically pleasing results.